sei-relativity/react-film-lab/PART-4.md

 - You'll need to install `dotenv`.
   - Run `npm install --save dotenv` on the command line to add the dependency to your `package.json` file
-  - Create a new file at the root of your project called `.env.local` (accept the system warning).
+  - Create a new file at the **root** of your project called `.env.local` (accept the system warning).
   - In your `.env.local` file, add the line `REACT_APP_TMDB_API_KEY=<Your TMDB API v3 KEY>`
+  - Make sure that you restart youor React server.

 *Note: The `.env.local` file is in your `.gitignore` by default when you create an app with `create-react-app`, so now your secret will never leak into your repository.
 It's important to note that since this is a front-end application, the built JavaScript will contain the key, which means end-users will be able to see it.
 However, that's fine for this practice app, since you'll only be running it locally.*